|

 aftershock, backlash, backstab, brainstorm, brainwash, breakneck,

-heartbreak, henpecked, horsefly, hotdog, ladybug, lamebrain,
+bonehead, cutthroat, diehard, firepower, heartbreak, henpecked, horsefly, hotdog, ladybug, lamebrain,

-nightowl, nosedive, pothole, playboy, pigtail, superpower.
+nightowl, nosedive, pothole, pigtail, superpower.

 Some good compound words are even less intuitive, but are just as easy